zoetrope69/microclicker/README.md

    ⬅️ ➡️ ️ Hold both buttons to disconnect.
 ```

-> i'm also using the [mi:power accessory](https://www.amazon.co.uk/MI-power-board-BBC-micro/dp/B01JP47T46) to make it more compact!
+> i'm also using the [mi:power accessory](https://www.amazon.co.uk/MI-power-board-BBC-micro/dp/B01JP47T46) to make it more compact and a buzzer sound for fun

 ## development